Kindle Spy Review: How Spying On Your Competition With KDSpy Boosts Sales!

 This category will get your book more traffic to your books, but the chance for you ranking #1 are slim (indicated by the red bubble).
 Consider adding such a competitive category to 10 category choices.

 Starting to see how KDSpy can help you?

-Summary on How to Use Kindle Spy for Category Analysis
+Summary On How to Use Kindle Spy for Category Analysis

-- Benchmark your competitor’s Kindle categories
+- Benchmark your competitor’s Kindle & book categories.